Malaysia F1: Aussies arrested for stripping down to briefs

 Authorities take a firm stance on public indecency in Muslim-majority Malaysia.

-In May 2015, four foreign hikers were arrested for stripping naked and posing for photos on Kota Kinabalu, a Malaysian mountain that is considered sacred.
+In May 2015, four foreign hikers were arrested for stripping naked and posing for photos on Mount Kinabalu, a Malaysian mountain that is considered sacred.

 Local residents said their behavior had angered the spirit of the mountain and caused an earthquake that killed 16 people.